seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 Sir, I love you more than words can wield the matter;
 Dearer than eye-sight, space, and liberty;
 Beyond what can be valued, rich or rare;
-No less than life, with grace, health, beauty, honour;
+No less than life, with grace, health, beauty, honor;
 As much as child e'er loved, or father found;
 A love that makes breath poor, and speech unable;
 Beyond all manner of so much I love you.

 **CORDELIA**
 *\[Aside]*
 What shall Cordelia do?
 Love, and be silent.

 **KING LEAR**
 What says our second daughter,